 - ¼ cup (60mL) nonfat milk

-- Preheat the oven to 350°F. Lightly coat a 9x5” loaf pan with nonstick cooking spray.
+- Preheat the oven to 350°F. Coat a 9x5” loaf pan with nonstick cooking spray.

 - In a medium bowl, whisk together the flour, cinnamon, nutmeg, baking powder, baking soda, and salt.
 In a separate bowl, whisk together the butter, eggs, and vanilla.
 Mix in the Greek yogurt, stirring until no large lumps remain.
 Mix in the mashed banana and maple syrup.
 Alternate between adding the flour mixture and milk, beginning and ending with the flour mixture, and stirring just until incorporated.
 (For best results, add the flour mixture in 3 equal parts.)
 Gently fold in the carrots.

 - Spread the batter into the prepared pan.
-Bake at 350°F for 45-55 minutes or until a toothpick inserted into the center comes out clean.
+Bake at 350°F for 45-55 minutes or until a toothpick inserted into the center comes out clean or with a few crumbs attached.
 Cool in the pan for 10 minutes before carefully transferring to a wire rack to cool completely.

 View Nutrition Information + Weight Watchers Points